 It’s often said that dogs are social animals, so what happens if your little pup is withdrawn and feels fear around other dogs?
 Here are some things to try if the presence of another dog makes your puppy quake in its boots.

 If you thought shyness and anxiety were traits only shown in humans, think again.
 But fear not – it’s perfectly natural for some puppies to be shy of things that they are unfamiliar with, including other dogs.
 In these instances, where fear is due to the novelty of other dogs, socialisation is vital.
 Socialisation involves exposing your puppy to all sorts of individuals, animals and situations, and fostering positive interactions during the early months of their life.
 One of the best ways to socialise your puppy is at puppy school.
 Remember, it’s always easier to address being scared, uncertain or apprehensive rather than it is to treat it, so the importance of socialisation shouldn’t be overlooked.
 It is essential for any puppy, irrespective whether its your first or fourth, that they attend puppy pre-school.

-“Early positive experiences are vital for the development of a happy confident dog,” says Serena Dean, Veterinary Behaviour and Training Manager for Greencross Vets, who are our puppy school partners.
+“Early positive experiences are vital for the development of a happy confident dog,” says Dr. Adam Sternberg, Regional Clinical Director for Greencross Vets, who are our puppy school partners.
 “Socialisation and communication skills are developed in the early months of your puppy’s life.
 These early life experiences influence how your puppy will play, communicate and learn as they develop into an adult dog.”

 Why is my puppy scared of other dogs?